Vinai/groupscatalog2/app/code/community/Netzarbeiter/GroupsCatalog2/README.txt

 == CHANGES ==
-0.2.0 - Provide ability to (de)activate te module on the fly (PHP code level) 0.1.9 - Fix bug I couldn't reproduct when the flat catalog is enabled 0.1.6 - Fix indexer to work with large catalogs and identical settings for most stores
+0.2.0 - Provide ability to (de)activate te module on the fly (PHP code level)
-        Add dutch translation
+      - Set after-auth-url for redirects to login page 0.1.9 - Fix bug I couldn't reproduct when the flat catalog is enabled 0.1.6 - Fix indexer to work with large catalogs and identical settings for most stores Add dutch translation